 Opening Doors for New Americans since 1882

 Of all the refugees around the world, less than one percent are given a new beginning by being resettled in another country.
-The United States welcomes approximately 70,000 to 80,000 refugees on a yearly basis.
+The United States usually welcomes approximately 70,000 to 80,000 refugees on a yearly basis, but is welcoming 45,000 refugees this year.
 HIAS Pennsylvania partners with the federal government to help resettle refugees in Philadelphia.
 The organization has been helping Jewish refugees for nearly 130 years.
 Recently it has resettled refugees from Syria, Bhutan, Burma (primarily Chin and Karen), Eritrea, Sudan, Congo, the Former Soviet Union, Nepal, Afghanistan, Burma, Iran and Iraq.
-In the past few years, the Refugee Resettlement Program has grown by 750%, from resettling 25 refugees in 2008 to 189 refugees in 2014.
+In the past few years, the Refugee Resettlement Program has grew by 750%, from resettling 25 refugees in FY2008 to 210 refugees in FY2016.

 The Refugee Resettlement Program provides a full range of supportive services to newly arrived refugees.
 Services are divided into three main areas: